-Field Descriptions Ethernet is up is administratively down Tells whether the interface hardware is currently active and if it's been taken down by an administrator. line protocol is {up down administratively down} Tells whether the software processes that handle the line protocol believe the interface is usable (are keepalives successful?).
-Hardware Specifies the hardware type (e.g. MCI Serial, MCI Ethernet) and address.
+Field Descriptions Ethernetis up is administratively down Tells whether the interface hardware is currently active and if it's been taken down by an administrator. line protocol is {up down administratively down} Tells whether the software processes that handle the line protocol believe the interface is usable (are keepalives successful?).
+Hardware Specifies the hardware type (for example, MCI Serial, MCI Ethernet) and address.
 Internet address Lists the Internet address followed by subnet mask.
 Encapsulation Encapsulation method assigned to interface.
 ARP type: Type of Address Resolution Protocol assigned.
 Last input The number of hours, minutes, and seconds since the last packet was successfully received by an interface.
 Useful for knowing when a dead interface failed. output Number of hours, minutes, and seconds since the last packet was successfully transmitted by the interface.
 Useful for knowing when a dead interface failed. output hang The number of hours, minutes, and seconds (or never) since the interface was last reset because of a transmission that took too long.
 When the number of hours in any of the "last" fields exceeds 24 hours, the number of days and hours is printed.
 If that field overflows, asterisks are printed.
 Output queue, Input queue, drops Number of packets in output and input queues.
 Each number is followed by a slash, the maximum size of the queue, and the number of packets dropped due to a full queue.
-Five minute input rate, Five minute output rate The average number of bytes and packets transmitted per second in the last five minutes.

-packets input The total number of error-free packets received by the system.
+Five minute input rate, Five minute output rate The average number of bytes and packets transmitted per second in the last five minutes. packets input The total number of error-free packets received by the system.
+Receivedbroadcasts The total number of broadcast or multicast packets received by the interface. runts The number of packets which are discarded because they are smaller than the medium's minimum packet size.
+For instance, any Ethernet packet which is less than 64 bytes is considered a runt.